Executive Policy #17

 The WSU-Pullman Chamber of Commerce Community Relations Forum may recommend special exclusions, exemptions, or allowances for University sales or service programs or activities which are a community tradition or which provide a unique benefit to the community.
 These exclusions, exemptions, or allowances are to be provided by the University on a case-by-case basis, only upon such recommendation by the Forum, and will be listed as addendums to this policy.
 The Community Relations Forum may retract recommendations for such exclusions, exemptions, or allowances granted in this manner as it deems necessary.

-Final approval for the sale of any good or service not excluded from this policy shall be vested in the Executive Director, Business Services/Controller.
-Before any service center or sales project may be implemented, the unit proposing the center or project shall provide to the Executive Director, Business Services/Controller a request setting forth all pertinent information about the center or project and the justification for such a program, specifically addressing the elements of this policy and the stated evaluation criteria.
+Final approval for the sale of any good or service not excluded from this policy shall be vested in the University Controller.
+Before any service center or sales project may be implemented, the unit proposing the center or project shall provide to the Controller a request setting forth all pertinent information about the center or project and the justification for such a program, specifically addressing the elements of this policy and the stated evaluation criteria.

 Each category of goods and services sold is to be considered separately to avoid the unplanned expansion of any sales program.
-All new categories of sales shall be justified to and reviewed by the Executive Director, Business Services/Controller in accordance with this policy.
+All new categories of sales shall be justified to and reviewed by the Controller in accordance with this policy.

 The Associate Vice President for Finance shall resolve any disputes or other matters concerning the internal application of this policy.

 All current service centers and sales programs not excluded from this policy shall be evaluated by the Deans and Vice Presidents for the units under their direct authority, following the procedure for review stated above.
-The Deans and Vice Presidents shall report the findings for units under their direct authority to the Executive Director, Business Services/Controller not later than six months after the effective date of the adoption of this policy.
+The Deans and Vice Presidents shall report the findings for units under their direct authority to the Controller not later than six months after the effective date of the adoption of this policy.

-Each existing service center and sales program not excluded from this policy shall be periodically reviewed and evaluated for conformance with this policy, upon a schedule to be determined by the Executive Director, Business Services/Controller.
+Each existing service center and sales program not excluded from this policy shall be periodically reviewed and evaluated for conformance with this policy, upon a schedule to be determined by the Controller.

 The WSU-Pullman Chamber of Commerce Community Relations Forum or its successor made up of representatives of the community and the University will exist to receive and address questions and concerns from members of the external community about specific University sales programs, and/or refer these concerns to the Vice President of Finance and Administration for response.
 The Community Relations Forum will be charged with the review of this policy to determine its effectiveness in reducing University competition with private enterprise in the community and with making recommendations to the Vice President of Finance and Administration for changes or improvements in the policy.